ship

 To go in.

-To bungle a kick and give the opposing team possession.
+To draw (a penalty) by bungling a kick and giving the opposing team possession.

 {{quote-journal|en|date=October 1, 2011|author=Tom Fordyce|work=BBC Sport|title=Rugby World Cup 2011: England 16-12 Scotland